Human Movement and Health Science Education

 - Health promotion—advocacy and education for private and public entities

 - Postgraduate Studies.
-Candidates who complete the HMHSE program can pursue graduate studies including but not limited to health and physical education, education administration, physical therapy, exercise physiology, kinesiology, exercise science, athletic training, sports leadership, and school counseling.
-The program prepares all candidates to sit for credible professional certifications such as the Certified Health Education Specialist, the American College of Sports Medicine, Certified Personal Trainer, Health/Fitness Instructor, National Strength and Conditioning Association, Certified Personal Trainer, and/or Certified Strength and Conditioning Specialist exams.
+Candidates who complete the HMHSE Program can pursue graduate studies including but not limited to health and physical education, education administration, physical therapy, exercise physiology, kinesiology, exercise science, athletic training, sports leadership, and school counseling.
+The program prepares all candidates to sit for credible professional certifications such as those offered by the National Commission for Health Education Credentialing (Certified Health Education Specialist), the American College of Sports Medicine (Certified Personal Trainer or Certified Group Exercise Instructor), and the National Strength and Conditioning Association (Certified Personal Trainer or Certified Strength and Conditioning Specialist).

 NOTE: The information found on this website with respect to major/minor/program requirements is primarily directed at providing prospective students a general roadmap of the curriculum.
 Current Butler students are expected to review their degree audit report at my.butler.edu and speak with their advisor regularly for detailed information regarding their specific degree requirements and their progress toward degree completion.